Hurtak/petrhurtak.com/articles/_drafts/screen/article.md

 ## Basic information

 - Screen is window session manager
 - It allows you to:
     - Use multiple shell windows from a single session.
-    - Run a processes in separate shell on the background and later on, connect back to that backgroud shell.
+    - Run a process in a separate shell in the background and later on, connect back to that background shell.
-    - Disconnect and reconnect to a shell sessions from multiple locations.
+    - Disconnect and reconnect to shell sessions from multiple locations.

 ## Instalation